Luidog/fms-api-client/README.md

 **Note:** The FileMaker script and portal syntax will override the alternative scripts and portals parameter syntax.

-In addition to allowing an exanded syntax for invoking scripts or selecting portals the client will also automatically parse arrays, objects, and numbers to adhere to the requirements of the Data API.

 #### Data Syntax

 ```json